Virtana/Unity-Simulation-Docs/doc/taxonomy.md

 An execution of a particular Run Definition on the Unity Simulation service.

 ## Run Instance
-A single machine that can execute one to many simulations associated with a single app-param.
+A single machine that can execute one to many simulations each associated with a single app-param.

 ## Simulation Instance
 A single simulation executing on a Run Instance.